JvanKatwijk/qt-dab/README.md

 Note:
-While the 2.13 support for SDRplay devices is able to handle the RSP 1, RSP II, RSP Ia and RSP duo, for handling the RSP-Dx one needs 3.0X support
+While the 2.13 support for SDRplay devices is able to handle the RSP 1, RSP II, RSP Ia and RSP duo, the 3.0X support handles all SDRplay RSP's.

 ------------------------------------------------------------------
 Widgets and scopes for Qt-DAB